codess-aus/ai-fundamentals/vision.md

 ### 5. Identify features of facial detection, facial recognition, and facial analysis solutions

 Example: Identifying people in an image.
+Example: Customer engagement in retail

 Facial detection can identify human faces on an image, generate a rectangle for each detected face and provide additional details such as age and gender.

 ### 6. Identify capabilities of the Computer Vision service

+Recognition of famous people is a feature of the domain-specific content where thousands of images of celebrities have been added to the computer vision model.

 ### 7. Identify capabilities of the Custom Vision service